ruggeri/tech-notes/programming-languages/scala-notes.md

 * Lambda. `(x:Int) => x + 1`.
 You can also construct a `new function`
   with a `def apply` method.
 Can also write `def lambda(x:Int) = x + 1`.
+    * You don't need to specify argument types if that is clear from context.
 * Lambas can close over state.
 * I think you can also write `{_ + 1}` to make that lambda.
 * Lists are cons cells, I think.
 Immutable. `Nil` is the empty